 Coinsurance is the percentage of allowed amounts for covered medical expenses you must pay after you meet your TRS-Care deductible.
-Coinsurance is in addition to your deductible, office visit copayment (copay), charges for services not covered, precertification penalties and out-of-network charges-these are your responsibility.
+Coinsurance is in addition to your deductible, copays (since some copays are not for office visits),

+17www.trs.texas.gov/Pages/healthcare-filemedical-claims.aspx charges for services not covered, precertification penalties and out-of-network charges-these are your responsibility.
 Out-of-network charges don't apply to coinsurance.